 Plain English Breakdown

-This law lets regular people help police officers make arrests when the officers ask for help or are unable to do it themselves.
+This law lets regular people help police officers make arrests if the officer asks for help or is unable to act.

 What This Bill Does